Personalization is the future of ecommerce. It’s that simple.

 Visitors are asked a series of questions about their requirements.
 On a clothing and apparel site, these will encompass technical points like size and measurements, along with style preferences.
 Personalized product suggestions are then made based on this information.

-Not only does this strategy remove the overwhelming feeling of having too many choices, but it also enables you to provide personalized experiences to visitors that you don’t have any data about.
+Not only does this strategy remove the overwhelming feeling of having too many options, but it also enables you to provide personalized experiences to visitors that you don’t have any data about.

 “Remarketing” is the process of targeting people with ads for products that they have previously interacted with.